Occupational Therapy Doctorate

 - Medical Terminology (course or proficiency test)

-- Statistics (3 semester or 4 quarter credits) recommended for the applications to start in Fall 2019 and required after that for all applicants.
+- Statistics (3 semester or 4 quarter credits)

 - Lifespan Human Development: You may meet this requirement by EITHER: